akav1sh/social-network-user-interaction-api/readme.txt

-• Date: 05/01/2022
+• Date: 19/02/2022
-• Name of the exercise: Exercise 2 in JS Course
+• Name of the exercise: Exercise 3 in JS Course - ReactJS

 Details about submitters:
 • Full Name: Ronel David Gekhman